-There are occasional incidents of fighting between groups in various districts around East Timor, often but not always related to martial arts groups.
+There are occasional incidents of fighting between groups in various districts around Timor-Leste, often but not always related to martial arts groups.
 These incidents often involve stone throwing and occasionally machetes and knives.
 Most happen at night.
 Foreigners haven’t been targeted, but leave the area immediately if you’re aware of fighting.

 Take care if you go outside after dark.
 Avoid travelling alone or to isolated areas.

 In rural areas there is a danger from unexploded ordnance from World War II and the Indonesian occupation.
 Don’t stray off well-used roads and paths.